shubharthaksangharsha/apsara-universal-widget/README.md

 - Check if Electron is installed: `npm list electron`
 - Try running with debug: `npm run electron`

+**Screen sharing not working (Electron):**
+- Verify Electron has screen capture permissions
+- Check for IPC errors in console
+- Linux: May need to grant permissions to Electron
+- Check logs for "get-screen-sources" errors

+**Red border not appearing around screen:**
+- Verify `show-screen-border` IPC is being sent
+- Check Electron console for overlay creation logs
+- Border window may be behind other windows (try alt-tab)

 **Visualizer not showing:**
 - Check console for audio analyser errors
 - Verify microphone permission granted